• Home

 Water Softeners

 So, what does that mean to you?
 What do you have to do?
 Every 3-4 weeks, you’ll need to buy one or two 40-pound bags of water softener salt pellets.
 (The amount of salt and frequency of adding it all depends on your system and usage.
 When our system regenerated every night, and we had five people taking showers every day, we went through a lot of salt.)
-Dump those into the softener tank, and that’s it.
+The salt pellets are dumped into the softener tank, and that’s about it.
 The system takes cares of everything else.
 But, you do need to keep an eye on the water quality.
 If the water starts to feel hard or there’s more rust than usual, then the softener probably isn’t working right.

 Many water softener companies will provide a free water analysis, and explain how their system will treat the problems specific to your water.
 The choice of softener system really seems to vary from house to house, and well to well.
 I’ve talked to one neighbor with softener “X” and they love it, while another neighbor had the same system and replaced it with another brand.

-If you’re planning on getting a softener from a big box store, be sure to get a home water test and select a softener that treats your water’s specific problems.
+If you’re planning on getting a softener from a big box store, be sure to get a home water test and select a softener that treats the specific problems of your well water.
 For example, some softeners only remove the hardness, and don’t remove the iron.
 If your water has iron in it, make sure you get a softener that removes iron.
 In other words, don’t grab the cheapest softener you can find.
 Get the right one.

 Choosing A Water Softener